Department of Political Science

 470 Social and Political Philosophy (3).
 An examination of the logic of social and political thought with an analysis of such concepts as society, state, power, authority, freedom, social and political obligation, law, rights.

 471 Recent Contemporary Political Thought (3).
-Survey of the historical foundations, central tenets, and political consequences of prominent twentieth-century political theories.
+Survey of the historical foundations, central tenets, and political consequences of prominent 20th-century political theories.
 Topics include contemporary liberalism and Marxism, fascism, theories of development, populism, feminism.

 472 Problems of Modern Democratic Theory (3).
 Major problem areas in democratic theory including definitions, presuppositions, and justifications of democracy, liberty, equality, minority rights, public interest, participation, dissent, and civil disobedience.